Reproducible-Science-Curriculum/publication-RR-Jupyter/exporting_the_notebook.md

 In this lesson, we will look at several formats relevant to scholarly publishing and publishing to the web, and we will learn how to export a notebook to such formats.

+## Learning objectives

+- Recognize and identify the various publishing related data formats.
+- Use NBConvert to export your notebooks in a variety of formats, including HTML, PDF, LaTeX, and Markdown.
+- Select an appropriate output format for your publication and justify your choice.

 # Output formats

 Scholarly publishers typically accept one or several Word-processing oriented formats, which are often binary or at least not meant for human consumption.
 For sharing or publishing data and analysis documentation, a text format that is easy to read and doesn't require special-purpose software is usually best.
 How do you determine the best format(s) to export your Notebook to?